vimaec/vim-webgl-viewer/readme.md

 # Folder Structure

 - `docs` - this is the root folder for the GitHub page at `https://vimaec.github.io/vim-webgl-viewer`.
-The `docs\index.html` file uses the latest published default NPM release package (`@latest`), while the `docs\index-dev.html` uses the latest published dev NPM package (`@dev`).
-Also contains a mustache template and file for generating the various index.html files from
+The `docs\index.html` file is meant demo the latest stable patch release, while the `docs\index-dev.html` Is meant to test the latest dev release.
 - `src` - contains the TypeScript source code for the viewer and loader.
 - `dist` - created by running the build script for creating a distributable package.
-It contains three files after running the `build` script:
+It contains five items after running the `build` script:
   - `dist\vim-webgl-viewer.es.js` - an EcmaScript module
+  - `dist\vim-webgl-viewer.es.js.map` - Typescript source map file map for the EcmaScript module
   - `dist\vim-webgl-viewer.iife.js` - an immediately-invocable function expression (IIFE) intended for consumption from a web-page
-  - `index.html` - an index.html test file that can be used to test the IIFE output locally, before packaging on NPM.
+  - `dist\vim-webgl-viewer.iife.js.map` - Typescript source map file map for the IIFE
+  - `types\` - A folder containing Typescript type declarations for the package.

 # For Contributors

 ## Making a Pre-Release

 1. First develop and test the feature using `npm run dev`
-2. When satisfied using `npm run build` to build the distribution files.
-3. Use `npm run serve-dist` to test the built distribution files locally.
-Or `npm run test-dist` to combine steps 2 and 3.
-4. When satisfied merge into and checkout the `main` branch (the default branch).
-5. Assure that `git status` is clean
-6. Login to npm if needed using `npm login`
+2. Login to npm if needed using `npm login`
+3. Assure that `git status` is clean
-7. Use `npm run release-dev` to create a pre-release NPM package, and test it on the GitHub pages.
+4. Use `npm run release-dev` to create a pre-release NPM package.

-After making a pre-release package test it by running `npm run test-dev`.
-This will open `https://vimaec.github.io/vim-webgl-viewer/index-dev.html`.
+5. Change the `docs/index-dev.html` to use the newly published package.
+6. Use `npm run serve-docs` to test the npm dev package locally.
+7. When satisfied merge current PR into `main`.

 ## Making a Patch Release

+1. Make sure the dev release is working properly at `https://vimaec.github.io/vim-webgl-viewer/index-dev.html`
-Login to npm if needed using `npm login`
+2. Login to npm if needed using `npm login`

-After creating and validating the pre-release, and assuring `main` is checked out, and the git status is clean, run `npm run release-patch`.

-After making a release package test it by running `npm run test-latest`.
-This will open `https://vimaec.github.io/vim-webgl-viewer/index.html`
+3. Use `npm run release-patch` to create a patch release NPM package.
+4. Change the `docs/index.html` to use the newly published package.
+5. Push the the new `docs/index.html` to `main`.
+6. Make sure `https://vimaec.github.io/vim-webgl-viewer/index.html` is working as expected.

 ## Scripts